-We’ve all had those days: The snow report is claiming an epic dump, but on the hill it skis like only a few inches.
+We’ve all had those days: The snow report is claiming an epic dump, but on the hill, it skis like only a few inches.
 What the heck?
 Is the snow report just a total lie?
 A publication in the American Economic Journal: Applied Economics decided to have a closer look.

 Zinman and Zitzewitz started their work by estimating resorts were exaggerating snowfall by 12-23% over government data sources.
 Given that an independent data source may not be capturing the same snowfall as a resort microclimate, they hypothesized that within an individual resort’s reporting, new snow measurements would be greater on the weekends when potential skier traffic and revenue is the highest.
-They also looked at how terrain, resort competition, money back guarantees, and local population sizes effected reported snowfall.
+They also looked at how terrain, resort competition, money back guarantees, and local population sizes affected reported snowfall.

 The “weekend effect” was seen to be slightly amplified by resorts with more expert terrain and those without money-back guarantees.
 The data showed an additional 0.14″ new snow was likely to be reported at such ski areas.
 As one would suspect, the price of exaggeration is much higher when you’re backing conditions with a guarantee.